cds-snc/gcds-docs/src/en/components/notice/use-case.md

 ### Warning

-Use the warning notice type to:
+Use the warning notice role to:

 - Caution people about issues or considerations when there’s no immediate need for action.
 - Inform people about changes, alterations to services, or other impactful but non-critical updates.